-As I mentioned, my pumpkin pie spice recipe contains only 4 ingredients:
+As I mentioned, my low FODMAP pumpkin pie spice recipe contains only 4 ingredients:

-The ingredients in this homemade pumpkin pie spice recipe are naturally Paleo, Whole30 and low FODMAP.
+The ingredients in this homemade pumpkin pie spice recipe are naturally low FODMAP, Keto, low carb, Paleo, and Whole30 compliant.
 These spices are actually some of the few sweeteners you can get away with eating while on a Whole30, so take full advantage!
-Pumpkin pie itself, however, would not be a Whole30 approved recipe as it is not in the spirit of the Whole30, but you could use pumpkin pie spice to add flavour to squash or other vegetables.
-Monash University's Low FODMAP Diet App lists all four spice ingredients as low in FODMAPs; ginger is actually FODMAP free.
+Pumpkin pie itself, however, would not be a Whole30 approved recipe as it is not in the spirit of the Whole30, but you could use pumpkin pie spice to add flavor to squash or other vegetables.
+Monash University's Low FODMAP Diet App lists all four spice ingredients as low in FODMAPs; ginger is actually FODMAP-free.
 Be sure to check ingredient labels of individual spices for sulfites and any other problematic additives.

 Making Pumpkin Pie Spice

 No rocket science here!
 This probably requires no more explanation than what's on the recipe card.
-In a small bowl or air-tight container, such as a jar, measure out and add all of the spices per their quantities below.
+In a small bowl or air-tight container, such as a glass jar, measure out and add all of the spices per their quantities below.
 Cover the container and shake (shake, shake) or whisk the spices to combine, and viola!
-Homemade pumpkin pie spice mix ready for your fall and Thanksgiving recipes!
+Low FODMAP homemade pumpkin pie spice mix ready for your fall and Thanksgiving recipes!

-How Do I Use this Homemade Pumpkin Pie Spice?
+How Do I Use this Low FODMAP Pumpkin Pie Spice?

 Clearly, the original intent of whoever invented pumpkin pie spice mix was to use it while making pumpkin pie.
 However, you can use it in a variety of different recipes with or without pumpkin, things that could use a little natural sweetener.
-I will soon be posting a pumpkin bread recipe to the blog, which calls for pumpkin pie spice.
-Also, my Instant Pot Glazed Carrots recipe - a great and easy Thanksgiving or Christmas side dish - also calls for pumpkin pie spice.
+My Low FODMAP Easy Pumpkin Bread and Low FODMAP Pumpkin Zucchini Muffins recipes call for pumpkin pie spice.
+Also, my Low FODMAP Instant Pot Glazed Carrots recipe - a great and easy Thanksgiving or Christmas side dish - also calls for pumpkin pie spice.
 I'm sure I will be adding more recipes that use pumpkin pie spice over time, so subscribe to stay tuned!

-Makes 8 ½ teaspoons.
+- Servings: Makes 8 ½ teaspoons total.
 The number of servings varies depending on how much pumpkin pie spice the recipe you’re making calls for.
-Pumpkin pie recipes typically call for about 1 tsp of pumpkin pie spice, while recipes for pumpkin muffins or pumpkin bread take a few teaspoons more.
-My upcoming recipe for pumpkin bread calls for 4 tsp of pumpkin pie spice, so I can make 2 recipes of pumpkin bread using one batch of this recipe.
-My Instant Pot Glazed Carrots recipe only calls for ¼ tsp.
+Pumpkin pie recipes typically call for about 1 teaspoon of pumpkin pie spice, while recipes for pumpkin muffins or pumpkin bread take a few teaspoons more.
+My recipe for Easy Low FODMAP Pumpkin Bread calls for 4 teaspoon of pumpkin pie spice, so I can make 2 recipes of pumpkin bread using one batch of this recipe.
+My Low FODMAP Instant Pot Glazed Carrots recipe only calls for ¼ tsp.
 If you plan on making a ton of pumpkin recipes soon, I suggest using the tools in the recipe card above to make a double or triple batch of this recipe.